Can Psychedelics Help You Quit Smoking?

 People come to the Synthesis retreat in Amsterdam for many reasons.
-Some people are interested in experiencing the psychedelic substance psilocybin for the first time.
+Some people are interested in experiencing psychedelics for the first time.
 Others are looking for the answer to a deep personal question, or searching for purpose in life.
-And some have heard about the anti-addictive properties of psilocybin, and hope to break free of their dependence on smoking.
+And some have heard about the anti-addictive properties of psilocybin - the psychoactive compound in psychedelic truffles - and hope to break free of their dependence on smoking.

 Psilocybin and nicotine addiction